 When a receiving antenna is deployed it picks up this ambient static noise.
 However, the level of ambient static radio noise at an RX antenna is not frequency independent.
 There are several reasons for that.
 One reason is that at lower frequencies the antenna aperture becomes larger and is proportionate to the square of the wavelength.
 Another reason is that the ionosphere at HF plays an important role in vertically bouncing back noise energy to the antenna thus strengthening it between 2-9 MHz regions.
 The ionospheric canopy behaves like a curved reflector to enhance the magnitude of the noise at the receiving antenna.
 There are several other reasons which determine the shape of the atmospheric noise curve.

->

-> However, to avoid making this article too technical, we will stop right away and present you with FIGURE-1.
+However, to avoid making this article too technical, we will stop right away and present you with FIGURE-1.
 This is an ambient static noise curve provided by CCIR.
-This is the green-colored curve which represents the noise-frequency distribution from 10 kHz to 30 MHz.
+This is the green-colored curve that represents the noise-frequency distribution from 10 kHz to 30 MHz.
 The noise is presented as “Antenna Noise figure” where 0 NF is equivalent to a noise temperature of 290 °K. you would notice that this ambient antenna thermal noise rises steeply below 1 MHz.
 Then it rises again after 1.2 MHz till around 9 MHz due to Ionospheric reflection.
 Beyond 9 MHz, it drops down to reach 0 NF level at 20 MHz… This drop happens due to vertical penetration through the ionosphere.

->

-> Since our frequency range of interest lies in the HF band, let me present FIGURE-2 which is an expanded version of the same curve covering our region of interest from 1-30 MHz.
+Since our frequency range of interest lies in the HF band, let me present FIGURE-2 which is an expanded version of the same curve covering our region of interest from 1-30 MHz.

 Galactic Noise Sources (Cosmic Noise)